Western Mass Theatre Newsletter |

 Friday April 17 at 7:30pm & Sunday April 19 at 4:00pm The Blue Room, CitySpace, 43 Main St., Easthampton MA 01027 Sliding Scale Tickets and Info: tinyurl.com/actingclass2

-Acting Class: 2 Fast 2 Furrious is part drag extravaganza, part theatrical masterclass, part group ritual, part clown riot — blending drag, commedia dell'arte, experimental performance, and deeply human silliness into an evening that you won’t soon forget, even if you try.
+Acting Class: 2 Fast 2 Furrious is the second iteration of the Pay It Forward show that delighted audiences at CitySpace last November.
+It’s part drag extravaganza, part theatrical masterclass, part group ritual, part clown riot — blending drag, commedia dell'arte, experimental performance, and deeply human silliness into an evening that you won’t soon forget, even if you try.
 Expect chaos, wisdom, unexpected animals, sassy puppets, and the kind of absurdist joy that only a 1,200-year-old drag grandma and her disreputable colleagues can provide.
 The show includes optional audience participation and REAL acting exercises designed to provoke and delight — but if you'd rather sit back and let the chaos wash over you, that is a completely valid academic choice.
 No experience necessary.
 No one turned away for lack of funds.
 Run time: 1:45 including a 10 minute intermission.

 Questions? damejudidentures@gmail.com |